flexmonster/svelte-flexmonster/README.md

 ## Integration

-Flexmonster documentation provides a detailed step-by-step guide on [іntegration with Svelte]().
+Flexmonster documentation provides a detailed step-by-step guide on [іntegration with Svelte](https://www.flexmonster.com/doc/integration-with-svelte/).

 ## Usage

-The wrapper provides  the  Flexmonster component to add the pivot table to the Svelte project.
-Read more about the available props and how to use them in the [the Flexmonster component]() documentation.
+The wrapper provides  the  &lt;Flexmonster&gt; component to add the pivot table to the Svelte project.
+Read more about the available props and how to use them in [the &lt;Flexmonster&gt; component](https://www.flexmonster.com/doc/flexmonster-component-for-svelte/) documentation.

-Explore the available [methods and events]() to learn the specifics of using and customizing Flexmonster in a Svelte application.
+Explore the available [methods and events](https://www.flexmonster.com/doc/using-methods-and-events-svelte/) to learn the specifics of using and customizing Flexmonster in a Svelte application.

 ## Sample project

-If you look for some reference examples, our team prepared a ready-to-use [Svelte pivot grid sample project]() with live demos of the most popular use cases.
-Visit the [usage examples documentation]() page to learn more about how the cases were implemented in Svelte project.
+If you look for some reference examples, our team prepared a ready-to-use [Svelte pivot grid sample project](https://github.com/flexmonster/pivot-svelte) with live demos of the most popular use cases.
+Visit the [usage examples documentation](https://www.flexmonster.com/doc/integration-with-svelte/#usage-examples) page to learn more about how the cases were implemented in the Svelte project.

-In our documentation, you can find [a guide for the sample Svelte application]().
+In our documentation, you can find [a guide for the sample Svelte application](https://www.flexmonster.com/doc/sample-svelte-project/).
 There, you can learn how to run it and what's inside.

 ## Support and feedback